 The Nokia N70 smartphone is based on the Symbian Operating System and is reasonably compact, though it was quite a change for me after the 6100.
 It comes with a 2 megapixel camera (1600 X 1200 pixels) with integrated flash and a second camera (VGA) which can be used for video conferencing.
 It also supports Java and Bluetooth, plays FM Radio (with earphones attached) and has a decent MP3 player, though the sound from the speakers is not all that great.
 Battery life is reasonably good.

-Some of the useful software that came pre-packaged with the phone:
+Some useful software that came pre-packaged with the phone:

 What I liked the best was the quality of the video, which is damn good and certainly better than most other phones around.
 The videos are saved as MP4 files, so watching them on the iPod is a snap.
 The standard earphones are pretty bad though and get quite painful after sustained use.